mathphreak/ReliefValve/README.md

 between library locations.

 # Usage
-ReliefValve now works properly, and maybe even on Mac/Linux.
+ReliefValve now works well on Windows and acceptably on Mac/Linux.
 I'd say it's now better than [Steam Mover][] in most ways, but it will keep improving.